Bayesian model selection in additive partial linear models via locally adaptive splines

 Under certain smoothness assumptions, the nonlinear additive components, $f_j$, in~(\ref{eqn:aplm}) can be well approximated by regression splines defined as linear combinations of certain spline basis functions, although the appropriate choice of basis functions depends on the smoothness assumptions.
-Let ${\mathfrak D}=\{ (y_i,\x_i,\z_i) \}_{i=1}^n$ denote a random sample of size $n$ of $(Y,{\cal X},{\cal Z})$ and let
+Let ${\mathfrak D}=\{ (y_i,\x_i,\z_i) \}_{i=1}^n$ denote $n$ i.i.d. realizations of $(Y,{\cal X},{\cal Z})$ and let